-Navigating the digital realm
+Navigating the Digital Realm

 The concept of the right to privacy is widely acknowledged as a fundamental human right, and this is explicitly articulated in Article 12 of the 1948 Universal Declaration of Human Rights: